-Did you know the word “scalp” is actually an acronym for five layers of tissue?
+Do you know the mnemonic “SCALP” for the five layers of the scalp?

 - The skin layer is relatively thick and contains hair follicles, sebaceous glands, and apocrine sweat glands.